Labeled Nearest Neighbor Search and Metric Spanners via Locality Sensitive Orderings: Metric Spanners

 \subsection{Path Reporting Low Hop Spanners}

 The results of this section are summarized in \Cref{tab:LowHopSpanners}.
 We begin \Cref{subsub:PathReportingFromLSO} with proving three meta Theorems: \ref{thm:MetaLSOPathReportingSpanner}, \ref{thm:MetaTriangleLSOPathReportingSpanner}, and \ref{thm:MetaRootedLSOPathReportingSpanner}.
 Each type of LSO implies a certain quality of a path reporting $2$-hop spanner.
 As a result, we conclude a host of such spanners for different metric spaces (\Cref{cor:LowHopSpannerFromLSO}).
 However, the resulting path reporting time depends linearly on the number of orderings and could be somewhat large.
-When then tune manually the data structures to obtain significant improvements to the path reporting time.
-In \Cref{subsub:PathReportingGeneral} we deal with general metrics, by used
+We then tune manually the data structures to obtain significant improvements to the path reporting time.
+In \Cref{subsub:PathReportingEuclidean} we improve the query time of the Euclidean case to $O_d(1)$ by observing that we can quickly compute a satisfying LSO instead of checking them one by one, see \Cref{cor:LowHopSpannerEuclidean}.
+In \Cref{subsub:PathReportingMinorFree} we improve the query time of minor free graphs to $O(\eps^{-1}\cdot\log n)$ by identifying a small number of LSO's which will contain the right answer, see \Cref{cor:LowHopMinor}.
+Similarly, in \Cref{subsub:PathReportingTreewidth} we improve the query time of treewidth $k$ graphs to $O(k)$, see \Cref{cor:LowHopTreewidth}.
+Most striking is the case of planar graphs (see \Cref{subsub:PathReportingPlanar}), where we improve the query time all the way to $O(\eps^{-1})$.
+This is done by using the structure of shortest path separators to restrict our search for the right answer even further, see \Cref{cor:LowHopPlanar}.
+Finally, in \Cref{subsub:PathReportingGeneral} we deal with general metrics, where we provide solutions using different techniques than LSO.
+First we observe that one can use Thorup Zwick \cite{TZ05} distance oracle to construct path reporting $2$-hop spanner with optimal stretch, but somewhat large query time (compered to \cite{KLMS22}).
+We then use sparse covers to construct spanner with slightly worse stretch and exponentially better query time see \Cref{thm:TZ_GeneralPathReportingSpanner,thm:GeneralSmallQueryPathReportingSpanner}.